warmist/scripts/docs/agitation-rebalance.rst

 irritation counter is immediately decremented below the ``Wilderness irritation minimum``.
 This means that the incursions act more like a warning shot than an open floodgate.
-You will not be attacked again unless you continue your activities on that layer so that the counter once again exceeds the ``Wilderness sensitivity`` value.
+You will not be attacked again unless you continue your activities on the surface so that the counter once again exceeds the ``Wilderness sensitivity`` value.
 The further apart these settings are, the longer it will take to suffer a second attack.
 For reference, each tree chopped adds 100 to the counter, so a ``Wilderness irritation minimum``